 Trying to select the right air filter for your Knoxville home can be a daunting experience.
 Which brand is best?
 Should you just get the cheapest?
 These are just a few of the questions that make selecting home air filters so mind-boggling.
 Let R & M Climate Control Service Experts attempt to resolve your home air filter questions and allow you to continue enjoying the comfort of your home without concern.

 Here’s an easy way to tell how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Set the filter horizontally, then taking common table salt, begin to pour the salt through the filter then see how much comes out the other side.
 If some or all the salt falls through the filter, then you can assume that the filter will let dust pass through as well.
 You should probably upgrade your filter to higher quality filter that is more efficient.

 There are 3 primary considerations when choosing a household air filter; Size, Material and MERV rating.

 Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
 Typically home air filters are 1” thick, but there are a numerous standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

-MERV ratings are the efficiencies of the filter on a scale of 16.
+Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
 This number identifies for the user, under the least efficient conditions, how well the filter is designed to capture contaminants.